hackgvl/OpenData/README.md

 [Submit new or inaccurate info about tech meetups](https://github.com/codeforgreenville/UpstateEvents/issues/18).

 ## Why
-Our purpose is to make discovery and promotion of curated Greenville data.
+Our purpose is to improve the discovery, promotion, and curation of open Greenville data.
 The first dataset is all the tech meetups/organizations and we're proceeding onto other data of interest to community member.
 There was a large set of use cases for meetup events at the very first CFG meeting.
 An events API is still on the table, but we're focusing on smaller, easier datasets to provide a broader range of interests and to engage people in the idea before tackling a complex set like events.

 ## What
 We will maintain a comprehensive database of all area tech communities and their events which is updated primarily by "robots".